badair/CLBL/README.md

 I ultimately plan to propose this project as an addition to Boost.
 Please contact me if you are interested in contributing to this project -- I'll be more than happy to catch you up to speed.
 I'm eager to hear any feedback you might have as well.

+I'm actively updating the issues list for planned features and current problems.

 ## License
 Please see [LICENSE.md](LICENSE.md).